troyhacks/MoonLight/docs/moonbase/module/liveScripts.md

 <img width="398" alt="image" src="https://github.com/user-attachments/assets/0ccb7e23-c3cc-4dfa-8d89-9fc86b1ff5f5" />

 **Setp 5**: Live scripts can be edited in the node press the ✐-button of a live script node and press the v next to Edit <livescript.sc> and the same edit window as in Step 2 opens.
 Do your edits and press save.
 The  script recompiles and will restart the effect.
-(Alternatively if a script is running and you edit a file in the file manager, the script will also recompile and rerun.
+(Alternatively if a script is running and you edit a file in the file manager, the script will also recompile and rerun).
+For a list of functions currently supported, see [live script functions](https://github.com/MoonModules/MoonLight/blob/3058728e043a3f956e79cf88d99684d02d6c2b38/src/MoonLight/Nodes.cpp#L136-L181).
+This list is dynamic and will increase overtime, send a [ping](https://discord.com/channels/700041398778331156/1369578126450884608) if you would like function(s) to be added.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/4552d564-85ea-454f-a6c4-5265146cdcfc" />